Gabriel Fielding: Education

-From 1925-29, his secondary education started at now defunct Grange School in Eastbourne.
+From 1925 to 1929, his secondary education started at now defunct Grange School in Eastbourne.

-From 1929-1931, he attended St Edwards School, Oxford.
+From 1929 to 1931, he attended St Edwards School, Oxford.

 In 1933, he attended Faircourt Academy, Eastbourne.

 In 1934, he attended Llangefni County School, Anglesey, Wales.

-He earned a B.A. from Trinity College, Dublin in 1939, with prizes in Anatomy and Biology.
+He earned a B.A. from Trinity College, Dublin in 1940, with prizes in Anatomy and Biology.
 He wrote and presented a satirical paper on the Irish medical establishment that year, winning him the University Philosophical Society Silver Medal for Oratory in 1939.
 This paper angered the establishment and made it virtually impossible for him to finish his studies and medical residency in Ireland.
 The incident is immortalized in his coming-of-age novel Through Streets Broad and Narrow.
-Fielding graduated M.R.C.S., L.R.C.P. from St. George's Hospital, London in 1943.
+Fielding graduated M.R.C.S., L.R.C.P. from St. George's Hospital, London in 1942.
 He was a captain in the Royal Army Medical Corps in World War II.
 His medical practice included general practice in Maidstone, Kent and part-time practice at Her Majesty's Prison, Maidstone, from 1952 to 1964.
 Fielding once said, "Medicine, to me, was a sentence I had to fulfill in order to be free to write...."

 Career

 His first book, The Frog Prince and Other Poems, was published in 1952 in England.
 He established a bustling medical practice in Maidstone, Kent following World War II, later enlisting two partners to join him.
 He also served as part-time prison doctor at HM Prison Maidstone He and his wife Edwina became Roman Catholic converts in 1954 under the influence of Father Malacy Lynch, Prior of Aylesford Priory.
-In 1964 he was awarded the W.H.
+In 1963 he was awarded the W.H.
 Smith Award for The Birthday King, and for "the most outstanding contribution to English Literature over a two-year period" (1962–1963).
 In 1964 he was awarded the Gold Medal of the St. Thomas More Association for The Birthday King. this recognition encouraged him to keep writing while still practicing medicine.

 In 1966 he moved to the United States, where he was author-in-residence at Washington State University in Pullman, Washington.
 He also became a full professor of English literature there, retiring in 1981 as professor emeritus.
 In 1967 the degree of Doctor of Literature was conferred on him by Gonzaga University, Spokane, Washington.
 Later he was awarded the Washington State Governor's Writer Award 1972 and Distinguished Professor Washington State University 1981.

 He published eight novels, three books of poetry, and numerous short stories.
 Three of the novels chronicle the life and unsuccessful love affairs of the same protagonist, John Blaydon (In the Time of Greenbloom, Through Streets Broad and Narrow and Brotherly Love), "in a series of brilliant word pictures, evocative, authentic, macabre or hilariously funny."

 In 1943, he married Edwina Eleanora Cook.
 They had five children: Jonathan, Mario Simon, Felicity, Mary Gabriel, and Fractal mathematician Michael Barnsley.
 Gabriel Fielding died in Bellevue, Washington on 27 November 1986.